Money can be a complex and daunting topic. But our goals here are simple. Difficult, but simple.

 Our first is the most basic.
 Achieve financial independence by the time our daughter turns 3.
 She was born in 2015, which means our target date is a little under 2 years from now.
 That’s goal number 1: Achieve financial independence and be able to live off our savings by March 22, 2018.

 Becoming parents changed us, changed me.
 This is a cliche statement to make, but in this case, I think it’s true.
 Mrs. Grizzly and I have always been what we call ‘prestige monkeys’, chasing just one more banana of impressive schools, high-powered jobs, or fancy awards.
 We cared deeply about what other people thought and acted accordingly in most aspects of our lives.
 Our daughter changed all that.
 I’d march naked through Times Square if it was good for her.
+I’d punch the CEO of my company in the face to help her.
 I’d rip up every diploma, award, or accolade I’ve ever received to make her happy.
-That’s goal number 2: Be the best goddamn parents we can from this point forward, fuck everything else.
+That’s goal number 2: Be the best goddamn parents we can from this point forward.

 So many people in our shoes just continue along the path we’re on.
-Look at almost anyone in a relatively senior spot in your company and you’ll find an example: forty or fifty years old, couple kids heading off to college in a few years, a little bit of a gut, balding and graying, sad sallow look on their face as they trudge down the hallways.
+Never diverting from the upward path of corporate prestige and money.
 The counterexamples are rare as diamonds: the folks who pursued dreams lived their best lives and died smiling with zero regrets.
 It would be easy to continue to live the way we do now.
 It’s what our families, our friends, society, expect us to do.
 Complacency would be the path of least resistance.
 Going another direction involves rocking the boat.
 I want to rock the boat!
 That’s goal number 3: Turn our lives upside down for the better.

 Should be easy.